dohuuduc/OpenWRT-ShairPort/README.md

 This is a Git Branch for building ShairPort from GIT feed on OpenWrt Updated by Quentin Smart from Mike Juni

-Uses the latest https://github.com/abrasive/shairport version against a TPLINK WR 703N on openWRT, works well on attitude adjustment
+Uses the latest https://github.com/abrasive/shairport version against a TPLINK WR703N on openWRT, works well on attitude adjustment

 1. Add "src-git qs git://github.com/sm3rt/OpenWRT-ShairPort.git;master" to feeds.conf
 2. scripts/feeds update -a